 - Leave to cool then drizzle with melted white chocolate.25 g White Chocolate

-- Leave to set fully overnight before slicing into bars.
+- Leave to set fully overnight before slicing into bars with a sharp knife.

 Video